In this article, we will be looking into examples to count words or numbers in Excel using different formulas to return the count of Excel cells.

 The Excel ISTEXT function checks if a specified cell has a value in text format and returns “TRUE” when a cell contains a text value, and “FALSE” if not.

-There are multiple ways of counting text or number on Excel.
-We can also count color cell or unique text using different approach.
+There are multiple ways of counting text or numbers on Excel.
+We can also count color cells or unique text using a different approaches.

-For last example, in place of SUMPRODUCT function you can use SUM as an Array formula to calculate the count of text in this case.
+For the last example, in place of the SUMPRODUCT function, you can use SUM as an Array formula to calculate the count of text in this case.